henrik42/rmi-examples/README.md

   resolve the hostname (because it has a different default domain), the clients fails.

-+ When the server has more than one TCP/IP interface and only one is reachable from the client (i.e. there is a TCP/IP route to only one if the server's interfaces) then there is a chance that the server delivers the wrong IP or hostname to the client.
++ When the server has more than one TCP/IP interface (*multi-homed host*) and only one is reachable from the client (i.e. there is a TCP/IP route to only one if the server's interfaces/IP addresses) then there is a chance that the server delivers the wrong IP or hostname to the client.
 For the hostname it depends on how the client's DNS server resolves it.

 See what the server prints on startup: